Using a Litigation Attorney for Food Poisoning Injuries

 Learning More About Food Poisoning

-A litigation attorney may be able to help if you experience food poisoning.
+A Ramos Law food Poisoning attorney may be able to help if you experience food poisoning.
 Food poisoning can occur as the result of viruses, bacteria or parasites.
 At any point during the food handling or preparation process, contamination is possible, including cross-contamination.
 Depending on the organism responsible for your food poisoning, it might take as long as eight days to experience symptoms with organisms, such as E. coli.
 Hepatitis A might take as long as a month.
 However, others can cause symptoms quite quickly, such as Staphylococcus aureus causing symptoms within one to six hours.

 Symptoms of Food Poisoning